faykade/skeletons/structures/full-stack-ejs-express-with-browsersync/README.md

   * Convenient development setup
   * Templating with EJS
   * JS & CSS minification
+    * Allows you to define the order your JS files and CSS files in the minification process
+    * Allows multiple load order files (for example, if you need header.js, and footer.js files as well)
+    * Allows for non-minified experience for development via a --dev argument to the builds
   * Sound directory structure for small-medium projects

 ## Technologies Used